kongware/ftor/README.md

 ```
 Please note that since tuples are immutable, you always get a new tuple with operations that carry out mutations. ftor also supports lenses that operate on tuples, i.e. retrieving or modifying nested values is as easy as with flat tuples.

-The type of a `Pair`, for instance, is `((a, b) -> c)`.
-Genrally, tuples should be chosen if a composite type of fix length and related data with different types is required.
+It is important to realize that tuples are a non-recursive data type.
+A `Pair` (`(a, b) -> c`), for instance, is totally unrelated to a `Triple` (`(a, b, c) -> d`).
+Genrally, tuples should be chosen if a composite type of related data with different types and fix length is required.
 Considering this properties and because tuples are product types they merely implement the `Bifunctor` and `Trifunctor` type class, whereas the following type classes are delegated to their elements:

 * Bounded
 * Ord